Istria County: History

 In 1797, with the Treaty of Campo Formio written by Napoleon, the peninsula with the whole Republic of Venice passed to the Habsburgs of Austria.
 The Treaty of Pressburg in 1805 handed Istria to the Kingdom of Italy.
 The Treaty of Schönbrunn in 1809 transferred Istria to France.
 In 1815, the Congress of Vienna confirmed Austria's possession on the Northern Adriatic Sea along with Istria.
 Regional guvernative units were formed in Gorizia (Gorizia county), Trieste (Istrian area), and Rijeka (Pazin county and Kvarner Gulf).
 From 1849 they were united in Austrian Littoral.
 The free port of Trieste presented an individual guvernative unit outside of other guvernative areas.

 Starting in 1861 until 1918/1920 the seat to a regional Parliament in the Austro-Hungarian Empire was in Parenzo (today: Poreč).

 After World War I, according to the peace treaty of Rapallo Istria became part of Italy in 1920.
 Fascism and later Nazi occupation spoiled otherwise tolerant ethnic relations in the area.
 After World War II Istria was assigned to Yugoslavia and many ethnic Italians (Istrian Italians) left in the Istrian–Dalmatian exodus.
 With the collapse of Communist Yugoslavia Istria became part of an independent Croatia and the region saw no fighting in the ensuing war.
 Today it is one of the most economically developed parts of Croatia.
 Currently, some people ask for a higher degree of autonomy for the county.
-This is known as Istrianism.
+This is part of the Istrian regionalist movement.

 Personalities like Robert Koch and writer James Joyce lived and worked in Istria.
 Writer Jules Verne was inspired to write his novel Mathias Sandorf after hearing of the quarry and cave in Pazin and the poet Dante Alighieri visited and wrote a few lines about Istria.
+Racing drivers Mario Andretti and Aldo Andretti were born in Montona in Istria.